terra-campaigns/unsettled/directory/Kryptwood/Hendenburgh.md

 status:

 hooks:
-- The village of Hendenburgh needs help.
+- Elizabeth is locked in the village by Oliver.
 - The Crones (witches northwest of the village) supposedly can help the village.
 - Cancelled wedding.
 Sly George, from the Highwaymen, decides not to marry beautiful Winnifried.
 The Crones want that fixed.
 They would write a banishment letter for the hounds if someone convinces Sly George otherwise.
 - The Miller's wife went missing, north of the village, five days ago.
 He wants help to recover her body for a burial.
+- Gregory left the village and moved south.
-nav_order: 1025-06-06
+nav_order: 1025-06-10

 images:
 - ../../imgs/gallery/Pasted%20image%2020250613195652.png